CoDS-GCS/KGQAn/README.md

 Contact:
 -
 - - - -
-For any queries, feel free to send an e-mail to `reham.omar@condordia.ca` or `essam.mansour@concordia.ca`.
+For any queries, feel free to send an e-mail to `reham.omar@mail.concordia.ca` or `essam.mansour@concordia.ca`.
 We look forward to receiving your feedback.